luxonis/depthai-hardware/docs/source/pages/rvc/rvc2.rst

     * For higher resolutions more SHAVES are consumed; for 1080P, 3 SHAVES are used, and for 4K, 6 SHAVES are used.
     * Internal resource manager inside DepthAI coordinates the use of SHAVES, and warns if too many resources are requested by a given pipeline configuration.

+* **20x CMX slices** - these are fast SRAM memory blocks (each 128kB) that are used for temporary storage of calculations.
+They are used by NN models, camera ISP, image manipulations processes etc. They
 * **Stereo pipeline** - Stereo matching (census transform, cost matching and cost aggregation) used by `StereoDepth node <https://docs.luxonis.com/projects/api/en/latest/components/nodes/stereo_depth/#internal-block-diagram-of-stereodepth-node>`__.
 * **Video encoder** which supports MJPEG, H264 and H265 codecs.
 It's used by `VideoEncoder node <https://docs.luxonis.com/projects/api/en/latest/components/nodes/video_encoder/>`__.
 * **Vision blocks**: